shivam710/Things-To-Do/README.md

 ## Read article [here](https://medium.com/proandroiddev/android-architecture-components-cb1ea88d3835)
 Android Architecture Components (AAC) is a new collection of libraries that contains the lifecycle-aware components.
 It can solve problems with configuration changes, supports data persistence, reduces boilerplate code, helps to prevent memory leaks and simplifies async data loading into your UI.
-I can’t say that it brings absolutely new approaches for solving these issues, but, finally, we have a formal, single and official direction.